-Hajipur town is the main headquarters of Vaishali district of Bihar and is known for its bountiful banana production.
+Hajipur town is the main headquarter of Vaishali district of Bihar and is known for its bountiful banana production.
 The town is famed as one of the most progressive towns of Bihar.
-Hajipur tourism has become one of the hot destinations on a traveler’s map.
+Hajipur tourism has become one of the hot destinations on a traveller’s map.

-What draws tourists from all over the world is the treasure of magnificient temples, that the Hajipur tourism takes immense pride in.
-The famous atractions worth visiting in city are Ramchaura Mandir, Kaun Haara Ghat, Nepali Mandir, Mahatma Gandhi Setu, Shri Maha Prabhuji's Baithakji at Helabazar, Sonepur Fair, Vaishali Mahotsava and many others.
+What draws tourists from all over the world is the treasure of magnificent temples that Hajipur tourism takes immense pride in.
+The famous attractions worth visiting in the city are Ramchaura Mandir, Kaun Haara Ghat, Nepali Mandir, Mahatma Gandhi Setu, Shri Maha Prabhuji's Baithakji at Helabazar, Sonepur Fair, Vaishali Mahotsava and many others.